 Enhance your favorite editor like Visual Studio or Visual Studio Code with extensions that make scripting easier, faster and more productive.
 Alternatively, keep things simple with an editor built for PowerShell.
 Protect your desktop with and from PowerShell.

 Ensure your system is accessible by exposing your scripts as REST APIs.
 Host your scripts in a web interface for ad-hoc execution or robust scheduling.
 Build custom web-based tools to enable your users to handle tasks themselves without elevated credentials or opening support tickets.
 Enforce role-based access controls and secruity requirements across the entire platform.

 Whether you're a small business or a large enterprise, you will be in good company among the customers using our solutions.
 With millions of installs, API requests, and scripts executed every month, we help ensure you can make the most of your IT team.

-In this post, we’ll look at how to create advanced functions with the CmdletBinding attribute.
+In this post, we’ll look at how to use TinyMCE with a stepper component in Universal Dashboard.

 New-UDTinyMCE TinyMCE is an extremely powerful text editor component that has been packaged as a Universal Dashboard component with the New-UDTinyMCE function.

 You can install the UniversalDashboard.TinyMCE module from the PowerShell Gallery or within the PowerShell Universal admin console to enable this functionality.

 Make sure to add the component do your dashboard.

 Once you have the component added to your dashboard, you can then create a new instance of it within your dashboard’s page.